 It’s not like I don’t want to use Flipkart at all – I have ordered from them as they have some good products that are not available on Amazon.
 I use their mobile website instead, never use their app, because I have a fear that they will spam me again.

-As marketing has evolved, static push notifications became rich push notifications.
+As marketing has evolved, static push notifications became rich ones.

 There are now so many brands using visual elements, and the effect of incorporating visuals into your push messages is becoming pretty clear.